-To install the blade server cover, complete the following steps:
+To close the blade server cover, complete the following steps:

-- 1. Read the safety information that begins on page "Safety" on page v and "Installation guidelines" on page 17. - 2.
+- 1. Read the safety information that begins on page "Safety" on page v and "Installation guidelines" on page 21. - 2.
 Close the DIMM access door by rotating the door towards the DIMM connectors.

-- 3. If you removed an expansion unit from the blade server, install it now (see "Installing an optional expansion unit" on page 21). - 4.
+- 3. If you removed an expansion unit from the blade server, install it now (see "Installing an optional expansion unit" on page 25). - 4.
 Lower the cover so that the slots at the rear slide down onto the pins at the rear of the blade server, as shown in the illustration.
-Before you close the cover, make sure that all components are installed and seated correctly and that you have not left loose tools or parts inside the blade server.

-5. Pivot the cover to the closed position until it clicks into place.
+Before you close the cover, make sure that all components are installed and seated correctly and that you have not left loose tools or parts inside the blade server. - 5.
+Pivot the cover to the closed position, as shown in the illustration, until it clicks into place.